As President Bola Tinubu goes to Paris, France, By Simbo Olorunfemi & Ade Adefeko

 The historical nature of the Nigeria-France relations, characterised by upheavals and mutual suspicion, has been generously documented and interrogated by scholars of Nigeria’s foreign policy.
 However, as we argued in our 2021 intervention, apart from other areas in which there is a convergence of interests between the two, Nigeria and France must work with the mind that they are obviously the two most powerful interests in West Africa, which predisposes them to rub themselves the wrong way.
 But the time has come for them to find accommodation for each other’s interests and chart a mutually beneficial course for themselves, especially in heralding peace in the Sahel and other troubled parts of the region.

-While petroleum products have dominated French imports from Nigeria over the years, standing at 95 per cent in 2021, it has scaled down to 88 per cent as of the first quarter of 2024.
+While petroleum products have dominated French imports from Nigeria over the years, standing at 95 per cent in 2021, it has scaled down to 88 per cent as at the first quarter of 2024.
 French foreign direct investment in Nigeria has doubled in a decade, putting it ahead of the United Kingdom and the United States of America, with around 100 French companies operating in different sectors of the economy.
-For the Tinubu Administration which has made the drive for foreign investment the centrepiece of its diplomatic drive, with the President as the Diplomat-in-chief, this visit could not have been better structured with the firm integration of leading Nigerian business interests, such as BUA, Olam, unarguably Nigeria largest Nigeria Agri- Business and Food Company, Milk Giant Danone of France as part of the Private Business delegation.
+For the Tinubu administration, which has made the drive for foreign investment the centrepiece of its diplomatic drive, with the president as the Diplomat-in-chief, this visit could not have been better structured with the firm integration of leading Nigerian business interests, such as BUA, Olam, unarguably Nigeria largest Nigeria agribusiness and food company, and Milk Giant Danone of France as part of the private business delegation.
 It is good to see the level of progress in only a few years by the France-Nigeria Business Council, launched in 2018 to bring together major French and Nigerian companies that wish to launch investment partnerships.

 It is over a year already, since President Tinubu recalled High Commissioners and Ambassadors from their duty posts.
-In the case of France, it is slightly longer, as Nigeria’s last Ambassador to France and exemplary diplomat, Kayode Laro, passed in August last year.
-It is no use having the President put in the shift, and doing the groundwork when there are no Ambassadors in the missions to see through with the gains made.
-The Charges d’Affaires can only do so much, with diplomatic protocols denying them privileges accorded Ambassadors.
-For instance, they can’t meet with Presidents and Ministers.
+In the case of France, it is slightly longer, as Nigeria’s last Ambassador to France and exemplary diplomat, Kayode Laro, passed on in August last year.
+It is no use having the president put in the shift, and doing the groundwork when there are no Ambassadors in the missions to see through the gains made.
+The Charges d’Affaires can only do so much, with diplomatic protocols denying them the privileges accorded Ambassadors.
+For instance, they can’t meet with presidents and ministers.
 Nigeria cannot take full advantage of the benefits that accrue from such a visit without an ambassador in place.
 The Diplomat-in-Chief will do well to make the appointments now so that what sometimes becomes a lengthy process that culminates in the presentation of letters of credence can commence in earnest.

 There is hardly a better time and opportunity to reset and strengthen the relationship between the two countries than now.
 President Macron’s affinity and history with Nigeria always come to the fore.
-When President Bola Tinubu visited Paris last year, the reception between him and the French President, Emmanuel Macron, was warm, like one between old friends.
+When President Bola Tinubu visited Paris last year, the reception between him and the French President was warm, like one between old friends.
 We must find a way to build on what we have going between us to the benefit of both countries and the troubled region.
-The historic nature of this visit speaks for itself, we must make the best of it
+The historic nature of this visit speaks for itself, we must make the best of it.

 There is no doubt that it is an increasingly interdependent world, which suggests that every country must find ways to prioritise cooperation and collaboration, let go of mutual suspicion, and key into the opportunities out there for the benefit of citizens (individuals and corporates) of the two countries who have so much in common so that the spirit of liberte, egalite and fraternite might prevail.